 Feds Feed Families

-This summer, USDA is once again leading the Feds Feed Families campaign with the support of the Chief Human Capital Officers Council and other agency partners.
-The campaign officially began on June 1 and will run through August 27, 2014.
-The celebratory national kick off took place at the USDA on the corner of 12th and Independence Avenue, SW at 10:00 a.m. on June 2.
+USDA once again will lead the 2016 Feds Feed Families (FFF) campaign with the support of the Chief Human Capital Officers Council and other agency partners.
+The campaign will officially begin on June 1, 2016 and run through August 31, 2016.
+The celebratory national kick off will take place at the Capital Area Food Bank on June 10.

 Learn more about most wanted items in area food banks from the Capital Area Food Bank.
-For those outside of the National Capital Area, visit www.feedingamerica.org for a list of regional food banks (non-perishable food only) or www.ampleharvest.org/fff for a list of local food pantries (fresh produce as well as non-perishable food) in your area to partner with and to send your donations.
-They will assist with arranging pick-up and weighing of your donations.
+For those outside of the National Capital Area, visit www.feedingamerica.org for a list of regional food banks (non-perishable food only) or www.ampleharvest.org, for a list of local food pantries (fresh produce as well as non-perishable food) in your area to partner with and to send donations.
+They assist with arranging pick-up and weighing of your donations.